testtesttesttesttesttestaaa/.github/profile/README.md

 </p>

 # Summand
-<p> Summand is a cli that can help you to manage your commands. </p>
+<p>Summand is a CLI that can help you to manage your commands.
+And you can use it to make your linux commands Simpler and More Effective you can Share your Workflows with others Compile it and add Extra Processes to your Commands.</p>

+You can find Examples of using Summand [here](https://summand.dev/examples)

+Useful links:

 * [Summand.dev](https://summand.dev) Summand Official Website
 * [Summand Documentation](https://docs.summand.dev) Summand Docs